 - Support complex shipping requirements such as hazmat

-Date-driven pricing is no problem at all.
-If you want to offer a Memorial Day sale, you might need to make sure you’re only giving that special pricing from Friday to Monday.
-We can manage all of that behind the scenes with RPM’s date-driven options and also keep that history for you.
-So, if you want to know what you charged five years ago for a special promotion or for a certain customer, the history is right there so you can look back at it.
+If you want to offer a Memorial Day Sale, you might need to make sure you’re only giving that special pricing from Friday to Monday.
+We can manage all of that behind the scenes with RPM’s date-driven options.
+This scenario will also be archived.
+So, if you want to know what you charged five years ago for your Memorial Day Sale, you’ll be able to look back at the history.

-Make changes as often as you like.
 Some of our customers working within the commodities markets have pricing that may fluctuate daily.
-RPM makes it simple enough for you to be able to change prices or change calculations based costs, as often as you need to, without having to go crazy, trying to figure out, where is all of this information is being stored.
+RPM makes it easy for you to be able to change prices or change calculations-based costs, as often as you need to.

-Rockton Pricing Management sits outside of Dynamics GP or Acumatica.
-This allows you to set specific users that can administrate the product, while the end user’s experience is just like normal.
-We have a connector that allows RPM to pull the needed information from GP or Acumatica, process those calculations based on your rules, and then push that price right back over into the sales transaction entry window.
+Rockton Pricing Management sits outside Dynamics GP or Acumatica.
+This allows you to specify which users can administrate the product.
+Once RPM is connected to Dynamics GP or Acumatica, it can process calculations based on your rules, and then push that price back over into the sales transaction entry window.

 - Any price adjustment